 2. Temples of Bagan, Myanmar

-The temples area of Bagan contains over 2200 small and big temples (pagodas).
+The temple area of Bagan contains over 2200 small and big temples (pagodas).
 You can explore the African-looking area by bike or e-bike!
-Since July 2019, Bagan got its UNESCO World Heritage status which means that all temples are closed climbing up to the top to watch the sunrise.
+In July 2019, Bagan got its UNESCO World Heritage status which means that all temples are closed climbing up to the top to watch the sunrise.
 Nevertheless, Bagan is a great reason to visit Myanmar!

 3. Hsinbyume Pagoda